High Blood Pressure During Aging and a Diet That May Help

 At first glance the table may look depressing.
 It shows a continuous rise in the number of people with high blood pressure as age increases.
 The data in the table culminates in a 66.7% incidence of this condition for men aged 75 or older and a 78.5% incidence in women in the same age range.

-There are at least two factors which suggest that the information in the table may not be as depressing as it seems.
+There are at least two factors that suggest that the information in the table may not be as depressing as it seems.
 First, the number of people suffering from hypertension never reaches 100%, so it isn't inevitable that a person will have this condition as they age.
 Secondly, as in several other countries, the incidence of obesity is increasing in the United States population.
 Obesity is a known cause of hypertension.
-If the information in the table was based only on people of moderate weight the percentages may have been lower.
+If the information in the table was based only on people of moderate weight, the percentages may have been lower.

 The CDC website also notes that some ethnic groups have a higher chance of developing hypertension than others.
 There does seem to be a genetic basis to hypertension, since several members of a family may develop the problem.